-Designed by William Tanner almost a century ago, elevations feature ornate Beaux Arts details, all of which façade gommage® took in its stride, the delicacy of the process being ideally suited to fragile, historical masonry.
+Designed by William Tanner almost a century ago, the Alitalia House elevations feature ornate Beaux Arts details, all of which façade gommage® took in its stride, the delicacy of the process being ideally suited to fragile, historical masonry.

-Thomann-Hanry® is changing the face of retail premises
+Thomann-Hanry® are changing the face of retail premises

 Typically, when prioritising maintenance and upkeep works, retail building owners and facilities managers favour the low-hanging fruit of interior re-fits and renovation over external works.